-Covid 19 Coronavirus: Jacinda Ardern reveals what life after lockdown could look like
+Covid 19 Coronavirus: Bars and shops to stay shut - drive-through, deliveries, swimming allowed in alert level 3

 Weddings are also restricted to 10 people and only services can take place - there can't be any meals or receptions.

-1m is the new distance but you have to be able to contact-trace.
+One metre is the new distance you should keep to but you have to be able to contact-trace.

 Keep a note of where you've been, when and who you saw, she said.

-Ardern said there was still a restriction because the end goal was elimination.
+Ardern said there were still restrictions because the end goal was elimination.
 "When we get there, we want to stay there."

-New Zealand will need a team of five million to achieve the goal of elimination, Ardern said.
+New Zealand will need a team of five million to achieve the goal of elimination, she said.

+On the voluntary return to schools, Ardern said that was because other parents would be returning to the workforce instead of just essential workers.

+The reason for allowing up to and including Year 10 covered children under 14 who legally couldn't stay home alone so parents returning to work could have childcare.

 Ardern once again referred to level 3 as a waiting room and said this was because "we have to wait and see if what we've done has worked".